 If you are looking to purchase an amazing souvenir you can check out the art galleries throughout the pavilions.

 If you are looking for a more interactive experience, you can take advantage of various seminars and workshops that are being held around the park.
+They are all fun for everyone, plus they are entirely free!

 Ready to Plan Your Vacation?